- Show All

 I have health issues — can I still become a Marine?

-To enlist in the armed forces, every applicant is administered a physical exam similar to a high school sports physical.
-Any health concerns and conditions can be discussed with your local recruiter or Officer Selection Officer.
+To enlist in the Marine Corps, every applicant is administered a physical exam similar to a high school sports physical.
+Any health concerns and conditions can be discussed with your local Marine Corps recruiter or Officer Selection Officer (OSO).

 How old do I have to be in order to seek a commission as a Marine Corps Officer?

 You must be at least 18 years of age; however, waivers may be available on a case-by-case basis.
-Contact your local recruiter or Officer Selection Officer to discuss your personal qualifications.
+Contact your local Marine Corps recruiter or Officer Selection Officer (OSO) to discuss your personal qualifications.

 I am older than 28 years old.
 Can I still become a Marine Corps Officer?

 Waivers may be available on a case-by-case basis for those over the eligible officer age of 28.
-Contact your local recruiter or Officer Selection Officer to discuss your personal qualifications.
+Contact your local Marine Corps recruiter or Officer Selection Officer (OSO) to discuss your personal qualifications.

 Do I have to graduate from college before I can become a Marine Corps officer?